Can You Drink Kombucha While Pregnant?

 Can we all say, kombucha?

-This curious but insanely popular tea is classified as a ‘functional beverage’, meaning it’s non-alcoholic (for the most part) and contains vitamins, amino acids, and other health-boosting properties.
-Sounds amazing… until you’re building a tiny human inside of you, then it turns questionable.
+This curious but extremely popular tea is classified as a ‘functional beverage’, meaning it’s non-alcoholic (for the most part) and contains vitamins, amino acids, and other health-boosting properties.
+Sounds amazing until you’re building a tiny human inside of you, and then it turns questionable.
 So, can you drink kombucha while pregnant?
 Read on to find out.

 A Little ‘Booch Science

-Kombucha is obtained from a marriage of black, green, or oolong tea and a culture of yeast and healthy bacteria.
+Kombucha is made from a marriage of black, green, or oolong tea, yeast culture and healthy bacteria.
 Mmmmm, yeast and bacteria...

-This well-deserved claim is mostly due to a pancake-shaped substance called a SCOBY, which is an acronym for Symbiotic Culture of Bacteria and Yeast.
-A SCOBY is actually a floating microbial colony that not only helps with the fermentation process but also gives your body much of the goods it requires.
-The list of health benefits from drinking kombucha seems endless, so why is it on the “Food and Drinks to Avoid While Pregnant” list?
+This well-deserved claim is due mainly to a pancake-shaped substance called a SCOBY, an acronym for Symbiotic Culture of Bacteria and Yeast.
+A SCOBY is a floating microbial colony that not only helps with the fermentation process but also gives your body much of the goods it requires.
+The list of health benefits of drinking kombucha seems endless, so why is it on the “Food and Drinks to Avoid While Pregnant” list?

 Don't have time to read now?
 Pin it for later: